cljoly/readme-in-static-site/README.md

 # readme-static-site
-Insert your github readme in your static site
+Insert your github readme in your static site with transformations.